 - Why not add a selection of indoor bulbs to your order.
 A bowl of the Narcissi Paperwhite or Hyacinths bring cheer to any room when you can’t get out to enjoy your garden because of the weather

 Once you have made a list of the areas and containers you have available, you can start to go through the catalogues.
 Look for the varieties and colours you particularly want but make a note of the flowering times too.
 There is nothing worse than planning a combination of Spring Bulbs to then have them flowering at different times!
-Consider too successional flowering to extend your display by choosing early, mid-season and late flowering varieties for Snowdrops, Crocus, Daffodils, Jonquils, Narcissi, and Tulips
+Consider successional flowering too.
+This will extend your display if you choose early, mid-season and late flowering varieties, i.e. Snowdrops, Crocus, Daffodils, Jonquils, Narcissi, and Tulips.